Little-Flower-171/C-2018/6/student.md

 where `x` is an appropriate object and `a` an appropriate value.

+Compound assignments are less verbose than plain ones, and, sometimes *more efficient*.

 ## Accumulation

-**Accumulation** or refers to the operation to fold a sequence of values into one single value.
+**Accumulation** refers to the operation to fold a sequence of values into one single value.

 Let's take a look at the most common kinds of accumulations -- calculating the sum: